 About Our CEO

 Sandra Nevarez Garcia, a native El Pasoan, has worked with CASFV for sixteen years.
 Garcia is a graduate of the University of Texas at El Paso.
-She will graduate with a master’s degree from Sam Houston State University in Victim Services Management in December 2020.
+She graduated with a master’s degree from Sam Houston State University in Victim Services Management in December 2020.
 She previously served as the Director of Client Services for CASFV.
 In 2013, she graduated from the second REALIZE Cohort from the Paso Del Norte Health Foundation.

 “CASFV’s strength is a testament to the many men and women who work daily and volunteer their time to help families and individuals break the cycle of violence and abuse,” said Garcia.
 “The opportunity I’ve had to work with these men and women makes me even more thankful to lead their efforts for the benefit of our community.”